theislab/jump-cpg0016-segmentation/README.md

     - `mamba install boto3 tqdm pandas pandarallel pyarrow`

 ## Setup
-To actually run the pipeline, we first have to specifiy which samples we want to include.
+Running the pipeline is fairly easy once the Python environment is set up since the Cell Painting Gallery is hosted in a way that requires no user accounts, or authentication, and therefore allows the anonymous client of the pipeline to freely download images.
+When ready, we first have to specify which samples we want to include.
 This is done with a `samples.json` file that looks as follows:
 ```json
 {
     "samples": [